jorgelustosa/location/README.md

 # docker-compose up --build
 ```

-With you container working properly, run the follow commands
+With you container working properly, run the follow commands inside the **locationphp** container.

 ```
 # php artisan migrate:install